KaiaT/Neural_Flow_Tribute/README.md

 # Neural_Flow_Tribute
-work stemming from excellent youTube videos at https://www.youtube.com/@NeuralFlowDev
+Contains work stemming from excellent youTube videos at https://www.youtube.com/@NeuralFlowDev.
+Shareable only as documentation right now (useful automation or tools might be a future phase.
+This will will be updated when that happens)